shamsway/octant/README.md

 3. Configure the necessary variables
 4. Run the Ansible playbooks to configure the initial cluster
 5. Deploy cloud resources with Terraform
-6. Deploy services to Nomad with Terraform
+6. Deploy services to Nomad

 For detailed instructions and documentation, please refer to the [docs](./docs) directory.